ferrilab/bitvec/doc/store.md

 a crate-internal wrapper over the alias-capable standard-library types.
-This wrapper forbids mutation through shared references, so two [`BitSlice`] references that alias a memory location, but do not overlap in bits, may not be coërced to interfere with each other.
+This wrapper forbids mutation through shared references, so two [`BitSlice`] references that alias a memory location, but do not overlap in bits, may not be coerced to interfere with each other.

 [atomic]: core::sync::atomic
 [unsigned integers]: core::primitive